AppleLamps/code-review/sanskrit-ocr-code-review.md

-Okay, I've reviewed the provided code files for the `sanskrit-ocr` project.
-Here's a comprehensive analysis:

 ## Executive Summary
 The `sanskrit-ocr` project is well-underway in establishing a robust pipeline for generating synthetic Sanskrit OCR data.
 It leverages modern LLMs via vLLM for text generation and translation, and employs Pillow for sophisticated image augmentation.
 Key strengths include the resumable HDF5 storage for large datasets and the detailed CLI options for image rendering; however, areas for improvement include performance optimization in image generation, enhanced configuration management for sampler scripts, and more robust shell scripting practices.